Legal aspects

 The Discussion should be an interpretation of the results, their limits, and their significance with reference to work by other authors.

-References should be cited in numerical order; the numbers being placed in brackets.
+References should be cited numerically; the numbers should be placed in brackets.
 Citations of personal communications and unpublished data should be avoided unless they are necessary.
 When used, such citations should appear in the text only, e.g., ‘(E.D.
 Smith, personal communication)’, and not in the reference list.
 Number the references in the order in which they appear in the text.
 Abbreviate titles of periodicals according to the style of Index Medicus.
 Follow the Vancouver style, e.g.:

 Books:

-1. Jeejeebhoy KN.
+- Jeejeebhoy KN.
 Nutritional support of the critically ill patient.
 In: Vincent JL, editor.
 Update in intensive care and emergency medicine.
-New York: Springer, Berlin Heidelberg; 1985. p.
+New York: Springer-Verlag, Berlin Heidelberg; 1985. p.
 152-9.

 Internet sources:

-Where there are 6 or fewer authors you must list all authors.
+Where there are six or fewer authors, you must list all authors.
 If there are more than 6 authors, give the first six names in full and add “et al”.

 Figures and tables

-Figures should be prepared in electronic form; non-digital originals should be scanned using a high-resolution scanner at 600 dpi or higher.
-Each figure should have a separate, explicit legend, typed double-spaced on a sheet separate from the text.
+Figures should be prepared electronically; non-digital originals should be scanned using a high-resolution scanner at 300 dpi or higher.
+Each figure should have a separate, explicit legend, typed single-spaced on a sheet separate from the text.

 Final submittal of manuscripts

-Authors should make their proof corrections, checking that the text is complete and that all figures and tables are included.
-After publication, further changes can be made only in the form of an Erratum.
+Authors should make proof corrections, checking that the text is complete and all figures and tables are included.
+After publication, further changes can be made only as an erratum.
 Substantial changes in content are not allowed without the approval of the responsible editor.

 Disclaimer